Am I transgender?

 The path that will unfold ahead of any given gender-questioning young person is impossible for anyone to know ahead of time.
 As with any other life decision, making the right choice requires self-knowledge, whether you are intense and overexcitable or not.
 This, ultimately, was Carey’s advice, which you can read in more depth in her essay in response to those questioners who are reaching out to her, seeking guidance: know your own feelings, know what to expect, and know what your own values are, so you can be sure you are at least acting in accordance with them.
 In trying to predict your future happiness, that is the best anyone can ever do.

 There’s much more to be said on the subject of gender and intensity.
 We’re exploring a potential short series on the subject based on the additional comments of our subjects and feedback from others, and welcome your thoughts as well.
-You can drop by and chat with the community at the forum, or reach out privately to the author via email.
+You can drop by and chat with the community at the Facebook discussion group, or reach out privately to the author via email.

 You may also enjoy our other content on overexcitability and giftedness, which you can browse at our homepage.
 Consider subscribing to our monthly update: